SanderMiller/CompRobo2020Swarms/ProjectOverview.md

 <img align="right" img height = 250 src="https://github.com/SanderMiller/CompRobo2020Swarms/blob/main/Images/MultipleAgents.png">

-The agents used in our simulation have three properties, color, speed, and heading.
+The agents used in our simulation have three properties, **color**, **speed**, and **heading**.
 They have no sense of their absolute position within the map.
-They are also able to sense, localize, and transfer information to any other agents within a given radius.
+They are also able to **sense, localize, and transfer information** to any other agents within a given radius.

 ### Agent Properties